Edge2LoRa/.github/profile/README.md

 # Edge2LoRa

-Edge2LoRa allows to enable edge computing over LoRaWAN.
+Edge2LoRa allows edge computing to be enabled over LoRaWAN.

 ## How to use